rajaryn/intelliNote/readme.md

-# IntelliDocs: AI-Powered Document Manager
+# IntelliDocs: AI-Powered Document Analysis Platform

 IntelliDocs is a web application designed to help you manage and understand your PDF documents.
 Simply upload a document, and the application will automatically store it securely, extract its content, and generate a concise summary and relevant tags using a locally-run AI model.